Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Machine learning and computer vision for Earth observation

-Besides the open problems listed so far, several unsolved computer vision questions are essential for the endeavour of visual EO.
-Several of them are open problems of AI and machine learning as a whole that frequently emerge in the context of computer vision (also see Section \ref{sec:ml4eo}).

-Arguably one of the main frontiers of present-day AI is the step from supervised to unsupervised learning and self-supervised learning (SSL).
-In SSL, we use part of the data properties as source of supervision: for example, one can rotate the image and predict the rotation applied \cite{gidaris2018unsupervised} or predict wheter a series of images has been takes in the same season \cite{manas2021seasonal}.
-This topic is further discussed in Section~\ref{sec:ml4eo}.
-The success of learning-based computer vision, and the current generation of computer vision systems, is primarily due to supervised learning from large volumes of \emph{labelled} training data, for which the desired outputs are known.
-Biological vision~\cite{fei2006one}, as well as information-theoretic considerations~\cite{hinton1999unsupervised}, suggest that visual perception can be learned with a lot fewer annotations by discovering inherent structure in the (unlabeled) data and abstracting it into a representation.
-Some progress towards (partly) unsupervised learning has been made over the past years, especially in text processing and language models~\cite{brown2020language}.
-Still, unlabeled data, which is available in virtually unlimited quantities, at this point plays at most an auxiliary role~\cite{manas2021seasonal,ayush2021geography} in computer vision and EO, and the supervision does the heavy lifting with known training labels.
+Several problem settings from the general machine learning domain also emerge in the context of CV and EO.
+Figure~\ref{fig:dibujitos_cvml} shows several of these and how they relate to the more standard supervised and semi-supervised learning setting.
+Arguably a main frontier of present-day AI is the step from supervised to unsupervised {(learning with no lables)} and \emph{self-supervised learning} (SSL{, learning in a supervised way with no labels by crafting a `pretext' learning task from the data itself -- e.g. mask part of the image and predict the masked part, predict the season the image was acquired in, etc.}).
+The current generation of computer vision systems relies primarily on supervised learning from large volumes of \emph{labelled} training data.
+Biological vision~\cite{fei2006one}, as well as information-theoretic considerations~\cite{hinton1999unsupervised}, suggest that visual perception can be learned with fewer annotations by abstracting inherent structure in the (unlabeled) data into a representation.
+While progress has been made, especially for language models~\cite{brown2020language}, unlabeled data are still not utilized to their full potential.
+There is a clear opportunity for future research, as in EO applications there are typically virtually unlimited quantities of unlabeled data available.
+When combined with advances in self-supervised learning {(e.g., learning via data augmentations~\cite{chen2020simple,chen2021exploring}, or by reconstructing masked image portions~\cite{he2022masked})} and large-scale pre-training, the abundance of unlabeled data is paving the way for foundational EO models that can be used across a wide range of retrieval tasks {(Figure~\ref{fig:satmae})}; potentially also including language or other information sources beyond EO sensor data~\cite{tseng2023lightweight,irvin2023usat,sun2022ringmo}. {Both the access to large quantities of diverse, but unlabeled data and the synergies offered by multi-modality are in line with recent trends towards generative visual AI~\cite{ho2020denoising,rombach2022high} and foundational vision models~\cite{bachmann2022multimae,kirillov2023segment,jakubik2023prithvi}.}